Before adding or dropping a class or classes, students should consult their academic advisor.

 A student who attended Great Bay Community College previously and is admitted at a later time may be eligible for Academic Amnesty, which provides for the following:

 - All grades taken during the student’s previous time at the College will no longer be used to calculate the student’s new, cumulative GPA.
-However, grades of C- and above taken during the student’s previous time at college will be used to meet course requirements where appropriate, subject to the approval of the Vice President of Academic Affairs.
+However, grades of C- and above taken during the student’s previous time in college will be used to meet course requirements where appropriate, subject to the approval of the Vice President of Academic Affairs.

 - Even though previous grades will not be used to calculate the new, cumulative GPA, all previous grades will remain on the student’s transcript.
 To be eligible for Academic Amnesty, a student must meet all of the following conditions: